Flank/flank-dashboard/docs/05_project_metrics.md

 ## Coverage Metric
 #### Description
 Coverage metrics displays a project code coverage of the tests, measured in percent.
-Depending on the configuration it could be: line coverage, branch, function, etc...
+Depending on the configuration it could be: line coverage, branch, function, etc.
 #### Source
 The CI system generates the coverage artifact.
 After that the CI integrations component processes this artifact and transfers the coverage to the database.
 See [coverage converter design](https://github.com/platform-platform/monorepo/blob/master/metrics/coverage_converter/docs/01_coverage_converter_design.md).